 |AAP 599 Independent Study|

 |APY 601 Individual Readings in Archaeology or APY 602 Individual Readings in Cultural Anthropology|

 |CL 805 Independent Study|

 |APY 538 Fieldwork (under supervision of Dr. Peter Biehl) |

 |AHI 598 The Politics of Museums in New York |

 February 15 is the application deadline.
 Applications received after February 15 will be considered on a rolling basis, thus to maximize your chances for admission submit your application before February 15.

 A Bachelor’s degree from an accredited institution with a GPA (or equivalent) of 3.2 or above unless a compelling explanation justifies a lower GPA.
-Graduate Record Examination (GRE) scores are required.

 IMPORTANT NOTE TO INTERNATIONAL APPLICANTS: